ramongduraes/example-executable-service/README.md

-# Example Process Service
+# Tutorial: Process-type Services

 > This tutorial will guide you through the steps required to have a process-type service registered onto the SingularityNET.
 It assumes you have successfully installed all of SingularityNET components.
-To do that, refer to TODO: THIS TUTORIAL or simply run a docker container from the Dockerfile provided.
+To do that, refer to previous tutorials or simply run a docker container from the [Dockerfile](./Dockerfile) provided.
 If you choose to run a Docker container, make sure to expose a port so that SNET Daemon can communicate with the blockchain.

-## Introduction

 SingularityNET is an open-source protocol and collection of smart contracts for a decentralized market of coordinated AI services.
-Within this framework, anyone can add an AI/machine learning service to SingularityNET for use by the network, and receive network payment tokens in exchange.
+Within this framework, anyone can add an AI/machine learning service to SingularityNET for use by the network and receive network payment tokens in exchange.

 As an AI/machine learning service developer, you can expose your service to the SingularityNET by running an instance of SNET Daemon alongside it.
 The Daemon interacts with the blockchain to facilitate authorization and payment for services and acts as a pass-through for making API calls to the service.
 There are currently 3 ways by which the Daemon can communicate with a service: